Living in halls of residence

 Our halls of residence are the perfect environment for making new friends and developing your independence.

-With over 2,500 bed spaces in our halls across Waterside Campus, Avenue Campus.
-Boughton Green Road and Northampton town centre (St John’s Halls), we offer a variety of different room types to suit all budgets and needs.
+With over 2,500 bed spaces in our halls across Waterside Campus; as well as our off-campus accommodation at Boughton Green Road, St George’s Avenue and Northampton town centre (St John’s Halls), we offer a variety of different room types to suit all budgets and needs.

 All of our student rooms are furnished with a bed, desk, wardrobe, bookshelf, chair and bin.
 The main utility bills for heating, lighting, water and electricity are included within your rent to make it a little easier for you.
 Your room will have network and WiFi access, providing links to the University computer network.